Jwakers/articuria/README.md

   - [x] Have a section that explains the traffic light system

 - [ ] On recorder page warn that data will be lost on redirect or refresh (trigger alert dialog when navigating without saving)
-- [ ] On recorder page add a warning banner that someone is exceeding their video limit and should delete or upgrade their account.
-ALSO the video still gets sent to cloudflare for some reason
+- [x] On recorder page add a warning banner that someone is exceeding their video limit and should delete or upgrade their account.
+- [ ] Video still gets sent to cloudflare if limit is reached

 - Contact form